Cairo is one of the world’s megacities where you can do millions of things without getting bored.

 You will witness history in every corner as the most famous monumental places are located in Cairo such as Pyramids of Giza, Sphinx, ancient museums, and other uncountable great places.

-This article illustrates what you can do in your Cairo, whether you want to have a great adventure, relax or enjoy a fantastic night life, you can find it here.
+This article illustrates what you can do in your Cairo Tour, whether you want to have a great adventure, relax or enjoy a fantastic night life, you can find it here.

 Enjoy your visit to Cairo by going to many unique places experiencing different things such as visiting the Pyramids of Giza which are of the seven wonders of the ancient world; they are the great massive structures which are considered one of the most glorious monuments in Egypt built nearly 7000 years ago.